BryanFRD/T-WEB-501-LIL_1/README.md

 # Project explaination :
 - The goal is to create a website to manage job advertisment.

 # Technologies used :
-- Front-end : ReactJS, Vite, TailWindCSS, Axios, I18next;
+- Front-end : ReactJS, Vite, TailWindCSS, Axios, React Router;
 - Back-end : NodeJS, Express, Sequalize, mySQL;

-# Git commands :
-- git add .
-- git commit -m ""
-- git checkout dev
-- git pull : retrieve the version pushed on the dev branch
-- git merge my-branch : merging my branch with the dev branch
-- git push
-- git checkout my-branch : go back on the local user branch
-- git merge dev : retrieve the last version of everything

 # Functions :
 - Open the ads;